TriRhena: Basel, Freiburg, Strasbourg

 Within the upper Rhine valley, the MPI-IE has established strong relationships with two major research institutions in this area: the Friedrich Miescher Institute (FMI) in Basel (Switzerland), and the Institute of Genetics and Molecular and Cellular Biology (IGBMC) in Strasbourg (France).
-FMI, IGBMC and MPI-IE are connected by various scientific projects and interactions.
-For instance the “Tri-Rhena Transcription and Chromatin Club” meeting: Organized by the three faculties it is a half-day symposium that unites the region’s chromatin, epigenetics, and transcription groups on a bi-annual basis.
+Various scientific projects and interactions connect FMI, IGBMC, and MPI-IE. The most striking example is the “Tri-Rhena Transcription and Chromatin Club”: Organized by the three faculties, this a half-day symposium unites the region’s chromatin, epigenetics, and transcription groups on a bi-annual basis.

 Max Planck Centers form platforms within the scientific cooperation programs, where the participating Max Planck Institutes and their international partners can bundle their knowledge, experience and expertise and combine complementary methods and know-how to create added scientific value.
 They present a substantial reinforcement of the international cooperation efforts of the Max Planck Society.

 The MPI of Immunobiology and Epigenetics was involved in the Max Planck – The University of Tokyo Center of Integrative Inflammology that significantly strengthened the research alliance between Japan and Germany.
 The new center brought together the different approaches to study various aspects of inflammatory reactions to improve the diagnosis and treatment of inflammatory conditions.

 - University of Tokyo: Tadatsugu Taniguchi (Co-Director)

 - Max Planck Institute of Immunobiology and Epigenetics: Thomas Boehm & Rudolf Grosschedl (Co-Director)

 - Max Planck Institute for Molecular Biomedicine: Dietmar Vestweber